Independent Verification Overview

 - permit closure records carry valid Ed25519 signatures when you run

---verify-closure; - closure dispatch request digests match the Phase A request body bytes binding when the export carries closure v2 evidence;
+resource_attributes_json, sokeel-verifier3.3.0+ can independently verify that included rail evidence matches the signed permit binding; - closure dispatch request digests match the Phase A request body bytes binding when the export carries closure v2 evidence;

 - closure records agree with provider-response and client-delivery digest evidence inside the bundled chain entries.